zqian50/apcsa_material/classwork/abstract_classes_interfaces/directions.md

 1. Did you get an error executing the getArea() method?
 Yes/No why?
 If yes, fix it and explain why your solution will work.
 2. Try instantiating an object as an instance of the abstract class Shape.
 Did you get an error?
 Yes/No why?
-3. Try to create an object as an instance of the abstract Shape.
-Did you get an error?
-Why?

 Let's add an interface on top of the abstract Shape:
 ```